APPAM Policy Council and Leadership Election

 How to Vote

-Voting for the next Policy Council cohort, who will serve from 2023 through 2026, and for Vice President and Treasurer, who will serve from 2023 through 2024, begins December 19th.
-The election will conclude at midnight, Eastern Time, on January 19th.
+Voting for the next Policy Council cohort, who will serve from 2024 through 2027, and for Vice President and Secretary, who will serve from 2024 through 2025, begins December 19th.
+The election will conclude at midnight, Eastern Time, on January 19.

-The following is a list of nominees for APPAM's Officer Positions of Vice President and Treasurer.
-Please note that President-Elect, Don Moynihan, was appointed to his position by the APPAM Nominating Committee and voted in by acclamation at the 2022 Fall Research Conference Membership Meeting.
-His statement is being presented for transparency and completeness and is included in the ballot, although he is running unopposed.
+The following is a list of nominees for APPAM's Officer Positions of Vice President and Secretary.
+Please note that President-Elect, Ingrid Ellen, was appointed to her position by the APPAM Nominating Committee and voted in by acclamation at the 2023 Fall Research Conference Membership Meeting.
+Her statement is being presented for transparency and completeness and is included in the ballot, although she is running unopposed.

 Vice President Nominees